malhashemi/opencode-skills/README.md

 **Paths not resolving?**

-- Check the SKILL DIRECTORY shown in skill output
+- Check the base directory shown in skill output
 - Verify supporting files exist at specified paths
 - Ensure paths in SKILL.md are relative (not absolute)